AlexeyTuboltsev/clipboard-health-test/Test_Tickets.md

 Check that the Facilities, Agents, and Shifts tables have all relations in place

 # Ticket 3:
-Add REST methods on the backend to allow  setting and reading of a custom ids by the facility.
+Add REST methods on the backend to allow  setting and reading of custom ids by the facility.
 Keep in mind the writing and reading permissions.

+# Ticket 4:
-`getShiftsByFacility()` should be changed to fetch shifts by facility-specific agent ids `generateReport()` should be sorted by internal ids but show both internal and facility-specific ones
+`getShiftsByFacility()` in order to fetch shifts by facility-specific agent ids

+# Ticket 5:
+please change the `generateReport()` in order to show both internal and facility-specific Ids Sorting order should be by internal ids